Discover the 10 Official State Animals of Ohio

 By giving shelter pets such a highly visible platform, Ohio is also making a statement about the value the state places on animal welfare.

-Ohio made a unique and inspiring choice when it designated the state’s official pet.
-In 2019, the shelter pet became the official state pet of Ohio!
-This is an important milestone, and the hope of the Ohio General Assembly is that it will help to raise public awareness of the millions of neglected animals in the state and give them a chance to find a loving home.
-By giving shelter pets such a highly visible platform, Ohio is also making a statement about the value the state places on animal welfare.
+The Ohio General Assembly hopes this will help raise public awareness about the millions of neglected animals in the state and give them a chance to find loving homes.
+By giving shelter pets a highly visible platform, Ohio is also making a statement about the value it places on animal welfare.

 Dunkleosteus